living-atlases/ala-i18n/README.md

 See `debian` directory for more details.

-## Continuos integration
+## Continuous integration

-Currently this package is generated and published automatically in the above apt repository using https://jenkins.gbif.es/job/ala-i18n-packaging/ job.
+Currently this package is generated and published automatically in the above apt repository using some jenkins job.
 This job is automatically launched on each crowdin finished translation.
+The upload of sources and new messages translations from github to crowdin is also automatized in other job.

-We can share the job configuration with ALA team, if they want to take care of this build process.
+We can share these job configurations with ALA team, if they want to take care of this build process.

-We can share also the webhook that launchs this job, if you want to launch it manually for any reason.
+We can share also the webhook that launchs this job with other portals, if they want to launch it manually for any reason, and generate a new debian package in some minutes with new translations.

 ## Resources precedence